eliyaskidnae/paltech_assignement/readme.md

 ## Submit your answers

 To submit your completed assignment, **please fork this repository**, complete the tasks, and then push your changes to your fork.
-Once done, send us the link to your forked repository at felix.shiegg@paltech.eu with the subject line "Assignment Submission - [Your Name]".
+Once done, send us the link to your forked repository at felix.schiegg@paltech.eu with the subject line "Assignment Submission - [Your Name]".
 Ensure your repository is public so we can review your work.